blocknine0/geomacro-oracle/README.md

 🔍 **Ingestion.** NewsAPI pulls fresh articles across four categories on a loop.
 Nothing fancy, just polling.

-🧠 **Classification.** Groq scores each article for severity, confidence, and relevance.
+🧠 **Classification.** Groq scores each article for severity, confidence and relevance.
 This part took a few iterations to get right.
 Early on it was letting through celebrity gossip and exam results tagged as "macro," so there's now a fairly strict relevance gate before anything reaches the feed.

 🗄️ **Storage.** Supabase holds the event log.
 The frontend reads straight from it.